World Court: Chile not forced to negotiate over Bolivia sea access

 The ruling is a blow to the Bolivian president, who has bolstered his popularity with the nationalistic bid for sea access ahead of a bid for a controversial fourth term next year.

-Speaking outside the court afterwards, he highlighted the court’s suggestion that the countries continue negotiations out of “good neighborliness.”
+Speaking outside the court afterwards, he highlighted the court’s suggestion that the countries continue negotiations out of “good neighbourliness.”

 “The demand by Bolivia’s government had no foundation, neither historical, political or legal, and that is why it was categorically rejected,” he said.